bhupesh98/Social-Media-Backend/README.md

     }
     ```

   - `GET /post/:category:` Get community post with pagination.
-(If you don't want to set category, use "all" in :category)
+(If you don't want to set category, use "all" in :category).limit is set to 10 per request from new to older.
+If it ends, no more community post message is sent and if requested again it'll start from top to show posts.(Cookie used for this)

 - Reel Routes: